Last Updated on February 10, 2023 by Matt

 However, I have a few friends that have had several accidents.

-One of them had a collision with a bicycle once and fell because of a pothole the second time.
+One of them collided with a bicycle once and fell because of a pothole the second time.
 His first accident was not that serious and he didn’t have any injuries, but the second time he hit his head on a big concrete flowerpot on the sidewalk.
-His helmet took most of the blow, and had a crack in it.
+His helmet took most of the blow and had a crack in it.
 In his own words: “If I didn’t wear a helmet, I would have had a concussion at least!”.

 Always wear a helmet, that is non-negotiable!
 Wear as much other protective gear as you can.

-Keep your back straight, your posture natural, and relax your body as much as you can
+Keep your back straight, and your posture natural

 If you’re right-handed, your right foot will be on the front, pointing to the front and maybe slightly to the left.
 Your left foot will be on the back, pointing either completely to the left or a bit diagonally to the left.
 This is also known as the “skateboard” or the “surfboard” stance, and it’s the optimal way to control your scooter with minimal effort.